aws-samples/amazon-serverless-datalake-workshop/instructions.md

 1. Using the JDBC URL, connect to your SQL Client.
 For for information, [Connect Redshift to SqlWorkbenchJ](https://docs.aws.amazon.com/redshift/latest/mgmt/connecting-using-workbench.html)

-# Task 2: Create an External Table
+## Part 2: Create an External Table

 In this task, you will create an external table.
 Unlike a normal Redshift table, an external table references data stored in Amazon S3